 Whether you're justifying a new tool, making the case for dedicated headcount, or simply advocating for measurement as a practice, these frameworks will help you connect engineering visibility to business outcomes.

-The Hidden Cost of Not Measuring
+What Is the Hidden Cost of Not Measuring?

 What You Can't See, You Can't Fix